mufpga/MicroFPGA/tutorials/mm_java_python.md

-In order to use MicroFPGA using the Micro-Manager device adapter or the Java/Python libraries, the FPGA must be configured for [serial communication](serial_communication_win.md).

 # Micro-Manager

-1. [Download]() the compiled device adapter.
+1. [Download](https://github.com/jdeschamps/MicroFPGA/releases/tag/v1.0-beta) the compiled device adapter.
+Note the compiled date, more recent version of Micro-Managers might require to recompile it.
 2. Place the compiled device adapter (*mmgr_del_MicroFPGA.dll*) in the installation folder of Micro-Manager.
 3. Start Micro-Manager.
 4. In the "Devices" menu, choose "Hardware Configuration Wizard...".